-Exercise is usually used to mean movement that generates aerobic debt and increased heart rate and for many people is an important behavior with many positive outcomes.
-However, simple physical activity (eg, walking, gardening) has many of the same benefits for older people, especially those > 70; thus, physical activity, without aerobic debt or cardioacceleration, is recommended, even for those with mobility limitations.
+Exercise is usually used to mean movement that generates aerobic debt and increases heart rate.
+For many people, exercise is an important activity with many positive outcomes.
+However, simple physical activity (eg, walking, gardening) has many of the same benefits for older people; thus, physical activity, without aerobic debt or cardioacceleration, is recommended, even for those with mobility limitations.

 All older patients starting an exercise program Exercise in Older Adults At least 75% of people age > 65 years do not exercise at recommended levels despite the known health benefits of exercise: Longer survival Improved quality of life (eg, endurance, strength... read more should be screened (by interview or questionnaire) to identify those with chronic disorders and to determine appropriate activities; however, virtually anyone can begin brief periods of walking, increased to 30 minutes 5 times a week.
-Physical activity is inappropriate for only a few older people (eg, those with unstable medical conditions).
 Whether those with chronic disorders need a complete medical examination before starting an activity depends on the results of tests that have already been done and on clinical judgment.
 Some experts recommend such an examination, possibly with an exercise stress test, for patients who have ≥ 2 cardiac risk factors (eg, hypertension, obesity) and who plan on starting an activity more strenuous than walking.

 Some patients, particularly those with a heart disorder (eg, angina, ≥ 2 myocardial infarctions), require medical supervision during exercise.

-High-intensity muscle-strengthening programs are particularly appropriate for frail Prevention of Frailty Frailty is loss of physiologic reserve, which makes people susceptible to disability due to minor stresses.
-Common features of frailty include weakness, slowed motor function, weight loss, muscle... read more older patients with sarcopenia.
+High-intensity muscle-strengthening programs are particularly appropriate for frail older patients Prevention of Frailty Frailty is loss of physiologic reserve, which makes people susceptible to disability due to minor stresses.
+Common features of frailty include weakness, slowed motor function, weight loss, muscle... read more with sarcopenia.
 For these patients, machines that use air pressure rather than weights are useful because the resistance can be set lower and changed in smaller increments.
 High-intensity programs are safe even for nursing home residents > 80 in whom strength and mobility can be substantially improved.
-However, these programs are time-consuming because participants usually require close supervision.

 Drugs and exercise